 Maryland Surplus Lines Broker Bond

-A quick how-to to one of the most important requirements for surplus lines broker in Maryland!
+A quick how-to to one of the most important requirements for surplus lines brokers in Maryland!

 What is a Surplus Lines Broker Bond?

-All residents of the State of Maryland who are applying for a certificate of qualification in order to be recognized as a surplus lines broker is required to post a surety bond.
+All residents of the State of Maryland who are applying for a certificate of qualification to be recognized as a surplus lines broker are required to post a surety bond.

 The surety bond should be approved by and submitted to the Insurance Commissioner of the State of Maryland.